 But it is the harp that speaks most to Grace.
 She and her music therapist, Lorrie Kubicek of Next Set, don’t play set tunes during their sessions together.
 They sit across from each other and if Grace is feeling happy they play tunes in major keys.
 If she is feeling down, the pitch dips to minors.
 Is there also a hidden memory going back to her infancy for why the harp soothes her distress?
 No one knows but there is plenty of research to show that the elegant instrument has a profound healing effect.

-The National Institutes of Health reported in 2011 that combining harp music with kangaroo care (premature babies kept in a pouch close to their mother) was more beneficial than kangaroo care alone in reducing maternal anxiety, but had little impact on the infants.
+The National Institutes of Health reported that combining harp music with kangaroo care (premature babies kept in a pouch close to their mother) was more beneficial than kangaroo care alone in reducing maternal anxiety, but had little impact on the infants.
 However, another study showed that live harp music slowed heart rates and induced deep sleep in infants, and in a hospital setting, it improved medical care given by nurses and doctors.

 Harp music, especially when played live, has also been found to reduce pain and anxiety in those recovering from cardiac, vascular, and thoracic surgeries, as well as those in hospices, who have reported deeper and more peaceful sleep.
 And as Mary Liz Van Dyck, Grace’s mom, wryly notes, it’s a cheaper treatment than pharmacology.